rdlmda/awesome-gopher/README.md

 Inspired by [Awesome Lists](https://github.com/sindresorhus/awesome#readme), in particular [Awesome Gemini](https://github.com/kr1sp1n/awesome-gemini).
 ###### If Gemini can have theirs, why not Gopher?

+You are **EXTREMELY** encouraged and welcomed to contribute to this list!

 (*) items marked like this will open on a Gopher Proxy

 ## Introduction to Gopher